 Learn a few Italian phrases before you go

-Always a travel tip for wherever you visit: try to learn some phrases in the local language.
+I always suggest trying to learn some phrases in the local language.
 At most, it might get you by where there’s a language barrier, but at least the effort and politeness will be recognised.
 A handy guide to common phrases can be found here.

 Avoid summer months if possible